Techolution/TB-Typescript/README.md

     npm install -g typescript
     ```

-3. At the command line, cd into the test directory and type `tsc` at the command line and press enter.
+3. From the command line, cd into the test directory and type `tsc` at the command line and press enter.
 Verify that a new `test.js` file is generated at test/build/test.js.
-The `tsc` command is the typescript command the transpiles your typescript code.
+The `tsc` command is the typescript command that transpiles your typescript code.

+4. From the command line, cd into the root of this project and run `npm install`.
+This will install a local server and css library called bootstrap.

+5. From the command line run `npm start`.
+You should see a terminal message telling you that a server is running on port 8000.
+In a browser, open up http://localhost:8000/.

+6. For each exercise you should make sure that your server is running ( see previous step ), cd into the exercise directory, and run the `tsc` command from the exercise directory.
+For example, if you are working on Exercise-2_0 you would `cd` into  Exercise-2_0/ and run `tsc` at the command line.